stefkonoisyboy/lingua-flow/context.md

 5. Service Dependencies
    - ProjectsService: depends on ProjectsDAL, ActivitiesDAL, TranslationsDAL, IntegrationsService
    - IntegrationsService: depends on IntegrationsDAL, TranslationsDAL, ProjectsDAL
+   - TranslationsService: depends on TranslationsDAL, VersionHistoryDAL
    - GitHubTokensService: depends on GitHubTokensDAL
    - LanguagesService: depends on LanguagesDAL

 6. DAL Dependencies
-   - TranslationsDAL: depends on PaginationDAL
+   - TranslationsDAL: depends on PaginationDAL, VersionHistoryDAL
    - VersionHistoryDAL: depends on PaginationDAL
    - Other DALs: depend only on Supabase client